sergioCap/SE2project/UseCases_details.md

 The user is redirected to the loginActivity

 ####Exceptions
 Entered data for the driving licence is not valid, the system notifies the users and suggests to enter correct data.
-User is not allowed to register until he enters correcct or valid informations.
+User is not allowed to register until he enters correct or valid information.
+The user is already registered

 ---

 ###Name
-User logs in
+[G2] User logs in

 ####Actors
 User, system